Supplement Clarity

 1 Is The Man Still HIV Negative?

-As far as I know he is.
+As far as I know, he is.
 In the study – which was published in 2013, he's called the “Ex HIV Patient.”
-They do not give his name and I do not know his current status as of today.
+They do not give his name, and I do not know his current status.
 I assume he is still doing well.

 2 What's The Name Of The Herbalist?

 I'm not sure.
-The lead researchers name is was Abdulfatah Adekunle Onifade (AA Onifade).
+The lead researcher's name was Abdulfatah Adekunle Onifade (AA Onifade).
 The other two researchers on this paper are named Andrew Paul Jewell and Waheed Adeola Adedeji.
 I'm not sure which of these people was the herbalist.

 3 How Do You Make The Black Seed Oil Concoction?